Logo

 5. Deployment Pre-requisites

-IAM Roles for Cloud Build Service Account:
+IAM Roles for Cloud Build Service Account

-• Artifact Registry Writer: To push images.
+• Artifact Registry Writer (roles/artifactregistry.writer): Required to push Docker images.

-Networking Requirements:
+Networking Configuration